mlsysops-eu/AeroLoop/README.md

 You can connect and receive to these streams using any standard media player like [VLC](https://www.videolan.org/).

 ## Contact information
-For more information, please send a mail to Foivos Pournaropoulos: <mailto: spournar@uth.gr>.
+For more information, please send a mail to Foivos Pournaropoulos: spournar@uth.gr.